bitwalker/exirc/README.md

 Then fetch it using `mix deps.get`.

 To use ExIrc, you need to start a new client process, and add event handlers.
-An example event handler module is located in `lib/exirc/example_handler.ex`.
+An example event handler module is located in `lib/exirc/example_handler.ex`. **The example handler is kept up to date with all events you can expect to receive from the client**.
 A simple module is defined below as an example of how you might use ExIrc in practice.
 ExampleHandler here is the one that comes bundled with ExIrc.

 ```elixir